Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Programming Languages and Code Quality

 To get a plausible ground truth about the relative effects of skills and languages on code quality, we analyze a subset of the data collected for a large-scale repository study~\citep{FSE}, as made available in \citet{TOPLAS}'s reanalysis.
 This dataset summarizes the commit history of hundreds of projects in various languages.

 To keep things simple---and to avoid bias that may come from underrepresented or misclassified languages~\citep{TOPLAS}---we only retain data about projects: \begin{enumerate*} \item written in Python or Java (two widely used, yet fairly different languages); \item with at least 100 commits on record; \item that are not multi-language (that is, each project is entirely written in Java, or entirely written in Python). \end{enumerate*} These criteria select 105 projects: 45 written in Java and 60 written in Python.
-For each of these projects, we are interested in two key variables: \begin{description} \item[\var{Language}:] a binary, ordinal variable (values: Java or Python), which denotes the project's language; \item[\var{Quality}:] a continuous variable (ranging over $[0, 1]$), which measures the project's quality as the complement $1 - \var{Bugs}/\var{Commits}$ of the fraction of all project commits that are flagged as introducing a bug. \end{description}
+For each of these projects, we are interested in two key variables: \begin{description} \item[\var{Language}:] a binary, ordinal variable (values: Java or Python), which denotes the project's language; \item[\var{Quality}:] a continuous variable (ranging over $[0, 1]$), which measures the project's quality as the complement $1 - \var{Bugs}/\var{Commits}$ of the fraction of all project commits that are flagged as introducing a bug.\footnote{ Naturally, this is a very crude, simplistic measure of quality.
+Again, this example's goal is not to discover new empirical knowledge about the fault proneness of different programming languages, but to illustrate how to apply technique to account for possible omitted variable bias. } \end{description}

 This dataset also includes information about which developer produced each commit.
 We use it to derive a crude estimate of the \emph{skills} of developers active on a project as follows.
 First, we only consider the 952 developers who produced at least 10~commits each in the selected projects.
 The skill of each developer $d$ among these ``frequent committers'' is the complement $1 - \var{Bugs}_d/\var{Commits}_d$ of the fraction of all commits authored by $d$ that introduced a bug.
 Finally, variable \var{Skill} summarizes the skills associated with each project: \begin{description} \item[\var{Skill}:] a continuous variable (ranging over $[0, 1]$), which is the mean skill of all developers among the ``frequent committers'' who contributed to the project. \end{description}